danieldesira/MissionSeaTurtleNest/CONTRIBUTING.md

   repository.

 Moreover, please run the following prior to submitting a pull request:

 - `npm run build`: Make sure that changes build successfully.
 - `npm run lint`: Make sure that changes follow the recommended coding style.
-- `npm run prettier`: Let prettier decide about code formatting so that it is more consistent.
+- `npm run format`: Let prettier decide about code formatting so that it is more consistent.

 Please also consider installing the following Visual Studio Code extensions for a better development experience: